dishantwalia/SafetyNetCheckDemo/README.md

 Prerequesites :
 Must enable Android Device Verification API in Google Developer Console for your project.
 Must have an API key for device verification generated from Google Developer Console.
-Put your project's api key in: \n res->values->strings.xml ->  <string name="api_key">Your API key</string>
+Put your project's api key in: res->values->strings.xml ->  <string name="api_key">Your API key</string>

 Output: